About EU ETS, operators and activities included in EU ETS, small emitters and aircraft operators.

 You notify your regulator that you are a small emitter through your application for your emissions plan.

-If you aren’t sure whether EU ETS for aviation applies to you read EU ETS Phase III: Guidance for aircraft operators administered by the UK.
+If you are not sure whether EU ETS for aviation applies to you, read EU ETS Phase III: Guidance for aircraft operators.

 Or contact your regulator: